Yelawolf: Influences

-Yelawolf is also a skateboarder, having had appearances in professional skateboard videos, i.e. performing a 360° kickflip in the independent video “Last of the Mohicans” (2008) alongside his friend and pro skater John Newport.

-Pro skaters Paul Rodriguez and Terry Kennedy appear in Yelawolf's official music video for “Good to Go” featuring Bun B.
+Pro skaters Paul Rodriguez and Terry Kennedy appear in Yelawolf's official music video for "Good to Go" featuring Bun B.

 Slumerican

-Slumerican is an American independent record label specializing in hip hop music.
+Slumerican is an American independent record label specializing in hip-hop.
 Founded in 2012 by Yelawolf, its roster includes DJ Paul of Three 6 Mafia, Bubba Sparxxx, and Rittz.
 The label also performs merchandising, with a flagship store currently operating in Nashville, Tennessee.